What is the Average Cost of Caring for Someone with Cerebral Palsy?

 • Diagnostic imaging testing

 The amount of medical expenses incurred depends on the seriousness of the person’s cerebral palsy.
-A person who has a milder form of CP will likely cost less to treat than it does to treat someone with a more debilitating type of the disorder.
-People who have more severe movement limitations will need more treatment and thus, have more medical expenses associated with their care.
+A person with a milder form of CP will likely cost less to treat than it does to treat someone with a more debilitating type of the disorder.
+People with more severe movement limitations will need more treatment and, thus, have more medical expenses associated with their care.

 Indirect Expenses

-Medical expenses that are directly related to a person having cerebral palsy only account for part of their care.
-There are various types of indirect expenses that parents or other caregivers can also expect to pay as part of their loved one’s care.
+Medical expenses directly related to a person having cerebral palsy account for only a part of their care.
+Parents or other caregivers can also expect to pay various indirect expenditures as part of their loved one’s care.
 Indirect expenses are often not covered by medical insurance.
-For example, if a person with CP is required to use a wheelchair and the home has to be modified to accommodate this, insurance may assist with the wheelchair, but not the home modifications.
+For example, if a person with CP must use a wheelchair and the home has to be modified to accommodate this, insurance may assist with the wheelchair but not the home modifications.

 Some of the other indirect expenses of caring for an individual with CP are: